 Excited for October? – the Halloween parties, the promise of comfort food and hot pumpkin spiced drinks – but short on cash?
-Here is 5 FREE things you can do this coming month in the Netherlands.
+Here are 5 FREE things you can do this coming month in the Netherlands.

 #1 Join in the festivities at Leidens Ontzet